simonhasan/4cscc-lab-manual/_sources/lessons-micropython/onboard-components/onboard-components-03-buttons.md

 The micro:bit has two programmable buttons labeled A and B, which provide a simple and intuitive input mechanism for interacting with the device.
 These buttons are tactile switches located on the front of the microcontroller board, making them easily accessible for users.

 Button A and Button B can be used to trigger events, initiate actions, or control functionality within micro:bit programs.
-They can be programmed to respond to single presses, double presses, or long presses, allowing for a variety of input options.
+They can be programmed to respond to single presses, double presses, or long presses, allowing for various input options.

 The A and B buttons are displayed below: